emonty/pyos/docs/cloud_files.md

 …you would typically create a container named 'base', and when uploading the file 'three.txt', you would give it the name 'one/two/three.txt'.
 There really isn't any such structure inside that container, but it helps you to track the relation of files to their original directory structure.

 When you retieve the file from Cloud Files, it's helpful to retain that structure on your disk.
 Like the other methods, there are three ways to do this.
 If you have a `StorageObject` reference for the object you want to download, just call its `download()` method.
 If you have the `Container` object that holds the stored object, call its `downlod_object()` method, passing in the name of the object to fetch.
-Finally, you can call the `pyrax.cloudfiles.download_object()` method, passing in the container and object names.
+Finally, you can call the `pyos.cloudfiles.download_object()` method, passing in the container and object names.
 On all three, you also need to pass in the full path to the local directory in which the file is written.
 That directory must exist on your disk before you attempt to download files to it.

 These commands take an optional parameter named `structure`.
 When `True` (the default if omitted), the folder structure of your object name is recreated on your disk.
 If for any reason you don't want this done, simply set this to `False`, and the objects are all stored in the same base directory without any regard to any paths in their names.

 ## Uploading an Entire Folder to Cloud Files
 A very common use case is needing to upload an entire folder, including subfolders, to a Cloud Files container.
-Because this is so common, pyrax includes an `upload_folder()` method.
+Because this is so common, pyos includes an `upload_folder()` method.
 You pass in the path to the folder you want to upload, and it handles the rest in the background.
 If you specify the name of a container in your request, the folder contents is uploaded to that container.
 If you don't specify a container name, a new container with the same name as the folder you are uploading is created, and the objects stored in there.

-You can also specify one or more file name patterns to ignore, and pyrax skips any of the files that match any of the patterns.
+You can also specify one or more file name patterns to ignore, and pyos skips any of the files that match any of the patterns.
 This is useful if there are files that you don't wish to retain, such as .pyc and .pyo files in a Python project.
 You can pass either a single string pattern, or a list of strings to use.

 `upload_folder()` accepts the same optional parameters as `upload_file()`: `content_type`, `content_encoding`, and `ttl`.
 See the section on [Storing Objects in Cloud Files](#uploadfiles) for an explanation of these parameters.
 Calling `upload_folder()` returns a 2-tuple: the key for the upload process, and the total bytes to be uploaded.
-You can use the key to query `pyrax.cloudfiles` for the status of the upload, or to cancel it if necessary.
+You can use the key to query `pyos.cloudfiles` for the status of the upload, or to cancel it if necessary.

 Here are some examples, using the local folder **"/home/me/projects/cool_project/"**: